-YES.
-Every child who lives in Wyoming has the right to a free public education regardless of the child or their family's race, nationality, sex, religion, whether they speak English or not, and immigration status.
-Every child in Wyoming, including non-citizens and undocumented students, has a right to attend a public school in the district where their parent resides or a charter school.
+• YES.
+Every child who lives in Wyoming has the right to a free public education regardless of the child or his/her family's race, nationality, sex, religion, whether they speak English or not, and immigration status.
+Every child in Wyoming, including non-citizens and undocumented students, has a right to attend a public school in the district where his or her parent reside or a charter school.